-P1FCU (formerly Potlatch No 1 Federal Credit Union) raised the rates on all its Share Certificates last week.
-While P1FCU’s Share Certificates have had tiered APYs (deposit levels of $500, $10k, and $100k) in the past, this week’s new rates are the same for all three deposit levels.
-Of all the Share Certificates, the 12-month (2.35% APY), 36-month (2.75% APY) and 60-month (3.15% APY) are the most competitive.
-These latest APYs are the highest levels since DA began tracking P1FCU’s rates in March 2011.
+Idaho-based P1FCU (formerly Potlatch No 1 Federal Credit Union) is currently offering very competitive long-term Share Certificate, including 36-month (3.15% APY), 48-month (3.25% APY), and 60-month (3.35% APY).
+While P1FCU’s Share Certificates have had tiered APYs (based on deposit levels of $500, $10k, and $100k) in the past, the current rates are the same for all three deposit levels.
+These latest APYs are the highest seen since DA began tracking P1FCU’s rates in March 2011.

-The Share Certificates are also available as IRAs (Traditional and Roth), earning the same APYs and with the same funding requirements.
+The Share Certificates are also available as IRAs (Traditional and Roth), earning the same APYs with the same funding requirements.

-As stated in P1FCU’s Rates and Fees Schedule, the Early Withdrawal Penalty reads as follows:
+As stated in P1FCU’s Truth-in-Savings disclosure, the Early Withdrawal Penalty reads as follows:

 For certificates 1 year or greater the amount of